- New Annex

 For specific research interests and projects by faculty member, select the individual faculty member’s names through our Faculty Profile Directory.

 Each faculty member includes special fields of knowledge and present research interests, as well as selected publications and links to research projects.
 There are also many interdisciplinary research centers and institutes housed or affiliated with the College of Engineering that our faculty are involved with.
 We encourage prospective and current students to directly contact faculty members if they are interested in getting involved with research opportunities.

 What are the first destination (placement rates) & starting salaries for Engineering @ Iowa graduates?

-Our College of Engineering has an Engineering Professional Development (EPD) department that tracks where students go following graduation and the salaries they receive (in addition to coordinating our co-op/internship program, hosting two yearly career fairs, providing career advising/coaching to students, & much more)!
-Depending on the student’s individual goals, they may have successfully secured a position in industry/business or be continuing their education in graduate or professional school (medicine, law, etc.).
-We calculate our statistics three months following graduation; for our May 2011 graduates 96.3% had secured a position or were continuing their education by August 2011.
+Our Engineering Professional Development (EPD) office works closely with the Pomerantz Career Center to track our graduates' salary and placement data (in addition to coordinating our co-op/internship program, hosting two yearly career fairs, providing career advising/coaching to students, & much more)!
+Depending on a student’s individual goals, they may have successfully secured a position in industry/business/government or be continuing their education in a graduate or professional program (medicine, law, etc.).
+We're happy to report the median salary for our 2014-2015 graduates was $60,000 and 94% had secured a position or were continuing their education within 7 months after graduation.